Georgia rural clinic that vaccinated teachers early appeals 6-month suspension from state health program

 A team with the Georgia Department of Public Health arrived at the clinic in Elberton late last month and seized most of the coronavirus vaccines from the facility, leaving just enough to administer the second dose to individuals they had already administered the first.

-It won't receive new shipments until July, but Poon said he sent in a second appeal to the state health department last week after it came to light that another medical provider in Elbert County also broke from the Phase 1 restrictions.
+It won't receive new shipments until July, but Poon said he sent in a second appeal to the state health department last week after it came to light that another medical provider also broke from the Phase 1 restrictions.

 The Floyd Medical Center in Rome, Ga., decided to provide shots to any family member in the immediate household or in regular contact with one of their employees, CEO Kurt Stuenkel confirmed to Fox 5.
 The center employs 3,300 people and had administered the vaccine to at least 766 family members before it stopped two weeks ago.
 At least some of those family members were 65 or older or a caregiver, which means they fell into the category of approved recipients under Phase 1.